 How to Style Natural Hair in the Summer

 Natural hair can get sweaty in the summer, and the salt from the sweat can dehydrate your strands.
-Your best bet is to wear your locks off the face and neck during hot weather.
+Your best bet is to wear your hair off the face and neck during hot weather.

 Here are five summer hairstyle ideas: